User in the Middle: An Interoperability and Security Guide for Policymakers

 Acknowledgements

-The authors of this report offer their sincere thanks to Mallory Knodel, Stacey Higginbotham, Tim Pepper, Stew Scott, and other unnamed reviewers for their feedback on various versions of this draft—their comments improved this paper immensely.
+The authors of this report offer their sincere thanks to Mallory Knodel, Stacey Higginbotham, Tim Pepper, Ben Swartz, Stew Scott, and other unnamed reviewers for their feedback on various versions of this draft—their comments improved this paper immensely.
 We thank Marc Rogers for his comments too, and in particular for follow-up email exchanges on how to convey particular ideas around technological evolution and interoperability.
-We also thank the many experts who participated in a lively roundtable on the subject of security and interoperability that provided myriad examples and observations now found within this paper.
-We appreciate your willingness to work with us. 🙂
+(Please note that all reviewers commented representing their own views, not the views of their employer.)

 Authors

 Maia Hamin is an associate director with the Cyber Statecraft Initiative, part of the the Atlantic Council Tech Programs.
-She works on the intersection of cybersecurity and technology policy, including projects on the cybersecurity implications of artificial intelligenceopen-source softwarecloud computing, and regulatory systems like software liability.
+She works on the intersection of cybersecurity and technology policy, including projects on the cybersecurity implications of artificial intelligence, open-source software, cloud computing, and regulatory systems like software liability.

 Alphaeus Hanson is an assistant director with the Cyber Statecraft Initiative, part of the the Atlantic Council Tech Programs.
 Prior to joining the Council, Hanson was the inaugural security fellow at Krebs Stamos Group (KSG).
 As an analyst at KSG, he managed its policy portfolio and drafted feedback on National Institute of Standards and Technology (NIST) space cybersecurity guidance.